OnlyTU/codewars-practices-solutions/README.md

  - Questions

  Q1 - If you can't sleep, just count sheep!!

- Q' - Is he gonna survive?
+ Q2 - Is he gonna survive?